About Toremifene (Fareston®)

 - Keep well-hydrated with eight glasses of water daily.

 - Drink ice water or apply an ice pack at the onset of a hot flash.

 - Wear cotton or lightweight, breathable fabrics and dress in layers so you can adjust as needed.

 - Try practicing meditation or relaxation exercises to manage stress, which can be a trigger.

 - Avoid triggers such as warm rooms, spicy foods, caffeinated beverages, and alcohol.

-Other side effects reported include: headache, swelling of the hands and/or feet, dizziness, weight gain, vaginal discharge and insomnia.
+- Other side effects: headache, swelling of the hands and/or feet, dizziness, weight gain, vaginal discharge and insomnia.
 Mood changes or depression can occur.
 Please talk to your healthcare provider if you feel that you are troubled by these symptoms.